canonical/ubuntu-image-legacy/ubuntu-image.rst

     Path or comma-separated list of paths of directories in which scripts for build-time hooks will be located.

+--disk-info DISK-INFO-CONTENTS
+    File to be used as .disk/info on the image's rootfs.
+This file can contain useful information about the target image, like image identification data, system name, build timestamp etc.

 State machine options
 ---------------------